box/developer.box.com/content/guides/box-mcp/self-hosted/index.md

 7. Restart Cursor if necessary.
 8. Use the `box_authorize_app_tool` tool to start using Box MCP.

+### Use dedicated Box integration in Claude

+You can access the Box MCP server in the [Claude directory](http://claude.ai/directory).
+The directory is available to all Claude users on web and desktop.

+Read the [official Anthropic documentation](https://support.anthropic.com/en/articles/11724452-browsing-and-connecting-to-tools-from-the-directory#h_79b235c2c7) to learn how to add Box connector tool.

 ### Use Claude for Desktop as the Box MCP client

 Prerequisites: